In the latest feature

 You can now read the full Game Career Guide feature

-for more on the students' deep sea and visual impairment simulations created under the Research Experience for Undergraduates program (no registration required, please feel free to link to this column from external websites).
+for more on writing winning resumes and cover letters, and how to best target your job hunt (no registration required, please feel free to link to this column from external websites).